Category

 • Rollup doors or external gates to provide an extra layer of security while the business is closed

-Just like your physical security is not static, your physical security assessment shouldn’t be a one-and-done process either.
+Just like your physical security is not static, your physical security assessment shouldn’t be a one-and-done process.
 Encourage your physical security staff, stakeholders, and anyone involved in the assessment process to conduct regular reviews to adapt to evolving threats, changes in the organizational environment, and advancements in security technology.

-You can use tools such as after-action reviews or simply redo the assessment report entirely.
-These updates should be performed consistently, such as biannually, to ensure your security measures remain effective and aligned with your organization’s objectives.
+You can use tools such as after-action reviews or redo the assessment report entirely.
+Perform these updates consistently—perhaps biannually—to ensure your security measures remain effective and aligned with your organization’s objectives.

 A Proactive Approach to Improving Physical Security

-Security professionals face a constantly evolving threat landscape, and it can feel daunting to try to predict what’s coming next and meet your organization’s security needs.
-Between weather, worldwide pandemics, bad actors, and the vagaries of life, there are a wide array of factors outside your control.
+Security professionals face a constantly evolving threat landscape, and trying to predict what’s coming next and meet their organization’s security needs can feel daunting.
+Between weather, worldwide pandemics, bad actors, and the vagaries of life, many factors are outside your control.

-However, what you do control is your company’s preparedness to meet the unknown.
-By taking a proactive approach to identifying realistic threats and determining how your physical security shapes up against them, you can anticipate problems before they happen.
+However, you control your company’s preparedness to meet the unknown.
+By proactively identifying realistic threats and determining how your physical security shapes up against them, you can anticipate problems before they happen.
 You might not be able to see every hazard lurking, but you’ll have confident procedures to activate and trained individuals ready to act on known and unknown threats.

 Threat Assessment Template